openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 - Only 1D convolutions are natively supported in the models converted from:
 	- [Kaldi](../../MO_DG/prepare_model/convert_model/Convert_Model_From_Kaldi.md) framework
 	- [TensorFlow](../../MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md) framework.
 For TensorFlow models, use the `--disable_nhwc_to_nchw` option when running the Model Optimizer.
-- The number of output channels for convolutions must be a multiple of four.
+- The number of output channels for convolutions must be a multiple of 4.
-- Permute layer support is limited to the cases where no data reordering is needed or when reordering is happening for two dimensions, at least one of which is not greater than eight.
+- Permute layer support is limited to the cases where no data reordering is needed or when reordering is happening for two dimensions, at least one of which is not greater than 8.

 #### Experimental Support for 2D Convolutions